Your Ultimate Guide To The Plymouth Rock Chicken Breed + More!

 How Do You Feel About That?
 A Plymouth Rock’s Temperament

-In general, Plymouth Rocks are very docile and relaxed creatures.
-They are open to being trained and are naturally very gentle in their disposition.
+In general, a Plymouth Rock is a very docile and relaxed creature.
+This chicken is open to being trained and is naturally very gentle in its disposition.

-However, they are also known for being smart, plucky animals, and while they are generally more nonchalant in their nature, the more aggressive ones (especially roosters), can be a problem due to their larger size.
+However, the Plymouth Rock breed is known for being smart, plucky animals, and while they are generally more nonchalant in their nature.

 Fortunately, this isn’t much of a problem when handled correctly, as these birds are quite easy to tame.
 Just make sure to do so as soon as you notice any signs of aggression.

 The video below includes some quick tips on taming chickens!

 Apart from being excellent pets due to their amiable disposition, a Plymouth Rock chicken can make a very efficient addition to your backyard flock because they are great for eggs and meat.

 These big birds easily measure upwards of 6.5 lbs to 7.5 lbs for hens, and a whopping 9.5 lbs for roosters!

 What does this mean for the average backyard chicken owner?